hitaboy/static-webpack-es6-sass-boilerplate/README.md

 # Boilerplate for static web with webpack, es6 and sass

-static-webpack-es6-sass-boilerplate
+static-webpack-es6-sass-ejs-boilerplate

 ## Getting Started

-This is a bloierplate meant to be used for simple webs or fast prototypes
+This is a bloierplate meant to be used for simple webs or fast prototypes.
+It uses (ejs=[https://ejs.co/] (Embedded JavaScript templates) to be able to have partials and reuse templates.
+As a static boilerplate all ejs pages have to be declared in teh webpack.config.js.
+In the future I'm going to improve that to take al the ejs under app/views/pages/ folder.

 ### Prerequisites

-Be able to execute php from the terminal to be able to start a local server.
 Node.js and npm or yarn to be able to install the required node_modules

 ### Installing